federatedplatforms/FEDeRATED-BDI/SetupServer.md

 5. Create
 6. (Optional) click the thumb-tack icon to set the new repository as the default and run it
 7. Create a zip of the ttl in [this repository](https://github.com/silenroc1/FEDeRATED-copy)
-8. Import -> RDP -> Upload the ontology ttl zip
+8. Import -> RDF -> Upload the ontology ttl zip
 9. Upload file event.shapes.ttl.
 Target graph, named graph: `http://rdf4j.org/schema/rdf4j#SHACLShapeGraph`

 ### Corda